 So thick and hearty, split pea soup is a meal in itself.
+Here's how to make it just the way you like it.

 Split peas are an excellent source of protein, folate, and fiber.
 Add some vegetables and a few thick slices of bread for dunking, and you've got a deeply satisfying meal that's low in fat and high in nutrition.